Delphine-L/training-material/topics/assembly/tutorials/ecoli_comparison/tutorial.md

 -------

 However, to extract this information from our data we need to aggregate it.
 In other words, for each *E. coli* genome we need to calculate the total number of alignment blocks, their combined length, and average identity.
-The following section explain how to do this:
+The following section explains how to do this:

 > ### {% icon hands_on %} Hands-on: Aggregating the data
 > 1. Select **Datamash (operations on tabular data)**